 Communication and coordination between USGS personnel and other local, State, and Federal interests are critical components of the NAWQA Program.
 Each study unit has a local liaison committee consisting of representatives from key Federal, State, and local water-resources agencies, Indian nations, and universities in the study unit.
-Liaison committees typically meet semi-annually to discuss their information needs, monitoring plans and progress, desired information products, and opportunities to collaborate efforts among the agencies.
+Liaison committees typically meet semiannually to discuss their information needs, monitoring plans and progress, desired information products, and opportunities for collaboration among the agencies.
 Additional information about the NAWQA Program may be accessed from http://water.usgs.gov/nawqa/.